Teachers provide a safe, constructive, and inspiring atmosphere

 Intelligent Transportation Workshop - http://www.marshall.edu/LEGO/LEGOroboticsTransportationCamp.html

-for annual contests.
+to prepare for annual contests.

 Visit www.FIRSTLEGOleague.org on http://www.usfirst.org/ for more information on FLL and Jr.FLL.